pippim/pippim.github.io/about.md

 on [GitHub Pages 🔗](https://pippim.github.io) (https://pippim.github.io).
 All three websites are hosted for free by the providers.
-Other than the cost of time to learn web design, I can't how cheap the process has been!
+Other than the cost of time to learn web design, I can't believe how cheap the process has been!

 As you may have deduced by the little yellow dot in this image though, Pippim is physically located in Edmonton, Canada.